EDUCATION FAQs

-Yes, you can earn 1 SPIN® CEC for CPR/AED courses and 1 SPIN® CEC for First Aid courses that you complete during your Spinning® certification period.
+Yes, you can earn 1 SPIN® CEC for CPR/AED courses and 1 SPIN® CEC for First Aid courses that you complete during your Spinning® certification period by uploading a valid certificate of completion.
 CPR/AED and First Aid courses can only be submitted once per certification period.

 Go to CPR and First Aid Credit